-Basically anything related to the theory of quantum mechanics is fair game, but we are especially interested in mathematically rigorous things related to quantum computation, quantum information and quantum error correction, and adjacent matters in condensed matter theory.
-Some specific buzzwords and phrases that we expect to get kicked around a lot (based on our local idiosyncrasies) include: TQFT, topological order, spin systems, state preparation, categorical symmetry, fault tolerance, complexity, etc...
+More-or-less anything related to the theory of quantum mechanics is fair game, but we are especially interested in mathematically rigorous research related to quantum computation, quantum information and quantum error correction, and adjacent matters in condensed matter theory.
+Some specific buzzwords and phrases that we expect to get kicked around a lot (based on our local idiosyncrasies) include: TQFT, topological order, spin systems, state preparation, categorical symmetry, fault tolerance, complexity, etc. Our usual group of attendees involves roughly equal representation from Purdue's physics, math and CS departments.

 | Date & Format | Speaker | Title (click for abstract) |